moneroexamples/private-testnet/README.md

 The `simplewallet` options are:

- - *testnet*   - Used to deploy test nets.
+ - *testnet*   - Used to deploy testnets.
 The daemon must be launched with --testnet flag.
  - *generate-new-wallet*    - Generate new wallet and save it to <arg> or <address>.wallet by default.
  - *restore-deterministic-wallet* - Recover wallet using electrum-stylemnemonic.
  - *electrum-seed* - Specify electrum seed for wallet recovery/creation.